-When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to <ANA>, the remaining subfields within the Frame Control field of S1G Control frames are the following: Bandwidth Indication, Dynamic Indication, Next TWT Info Present, More Data, Flow Control, Reserved.
-In this case, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field in S1G Control frames when Subtype is equal to <ANA>).
+For a frame carried in a S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to <ANA>, the remaining subfields within the Frame Control field are the following: Bandwidth Indication, Dynamic Indication, Next TWT Info Present, More Data, Flow Control, Reserved.
+In this case, the format of the Frame Control field is illustrated in Figure 8-3b (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to <ANA>).